-Components of the System, including any and all water conveyance, detention and water quality treatment facilities, storm sewer pipe, catch basins, manholes, and swales, shall be used solely for the purpose of conveying, detaining and treating storm and surface drainage on the property until such time as: (i) The City determines and notifies Owner or Owner's successors, grantees or assigns, in writing, that it is no longer necessary to convey, detain or treat the storm and surface drainage; and (ii) An adequate alternative for conveying, detaining and treating storm and surface drainage has been provided which is acceptable to the City and which includes the granting of any easements to the City or third parties as may be required or necessary for the alternative drainage system.
+Components of the System, including any and all water conveyance, detention and water quality treatment facilities, storm sewer pipe, catch basins, manholes, and swales, shall be used solely for the purpose of conveying, detaining and treating storm and surface drainage on the Subject Premises until such time as: (i) the City determines and notifies Owner or Owner's successors, grantees or assigns, in writing, that it is no longer necessary to convey, detain or treat the storm and surface drainage; and (ii) an adequate alternative for conveying, detaining and treating storm and surface drainage has been provided which is acceptable to the City and which includes the granting of any easements to the City or third parties as may be required or necessary for the alternative drainage system.

-2. Maintenance:
+2. MAINTENANCE

-- A. Owner shall be responsible for the proper maintenance, repair and replacement of the System and all parts thereof as detailed in the Maintenance Plan attached as Exhibit C. - B. Proper maintenance of the System shall include, but is not limited to: (i) Removing accumulated sediment, trash and debris; (ii) Maintaining storm sewer and structures; (iii) Controlling the effects of erosion; (iv) Inspection of storm sewer structures and pipes for structural integrity; (v) Inspection and cleaning of the storm sewer and catch basins upstream from the detention system; and (vi) Any other maintenance that is reasonable and necessary to facilitate and continue the proper operation and use of the System.
+- A. Owner shall be responsible for the proper maintenance, repair and replacement of the System and all parts thereof as detailed in the Storm Water Management System and Operations and Maintenance Manual as Exhibit C. - B. Proper maintenance of the System shall include, but is not limited to: (i) Removing accumulated sediment, trash and debris; (ii) Maintaining storm sewer and structures; (iii) Controlling the effects of erosion; (iv) Inspection of storm sewer structures and pipes for structural integrity; (v) Inspection and cleaning of the storm sewer and catch basins upstream from the detention system; and (vi) Any other maintenance that is reasonable and necessary to facilitate and continue the proper operation and use of the System.